● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 trace, and ship.

-Chidori is an agent framework written in Starlark — a deterministic Python dialect.
-Every LLM call, tool invocation, and HTTP request runs through a host function the runtime logs, caches, and replays.
-Save a session once; replay it byte-for-byte, later, for free.
+Chidori is a Rust agent runtime.
+You write agents in plain TypeScript, so every LLM call, tool invocation, and HTTP request runs through a host function the runtime logs, caches, and replays.
+Save a session once; replay it later, for free.

 0